 Carl Zimmer: Curing our Influenza Amnesia.
 By Carl Zimmer Our brains are not the only places where we can store memories.

 When given to mice with Alzheimer’s, the drug, known as J147, improved memory and prevented brain damage caused by the disease.
 The new compound, developed by scientists at the Salk Institute for Biological Studies, could be tested for treatment of the disease in humans in the near future.
 “J147 enhances memory in both normal and Alzheimer’s mice and also protects the brain from the loss of synaptic connections,” says David Schubert, the head of Salk’s Cellular Neurobiology Laboratory, whose team developed the new drug.
+“No drugs on the market for Alzheimer’s have both of these properties.”
+Scientists are unclear what causes Alzheimer’s, which appears to emerge from a complex mix of genetics, environment and lifestyle factors.
 E-Patients.
 Dave deBronkart: Meet e-Patient Dave.
 Marine Animals May Offer Solution to Rejection of Transplanted Organs.